solsword/research_notes/readings/colonialism.md

 * [Exploring Our Stories & Decolonizing Games](https://www.casskdesigns.com/design-blog/exploring-our-stories-decolonizing-games)
 * [Culture in Gameplay Loops](https://www.casskdesigns.com/design-blog/culture-in-gameplay-loops)

+* [Teaching American Indian History: A Native American Voice](https://www.historians.org/publications-and-directories/perspectives-on-history/september-1994/teaching-american-indian-history-a-native-american-voice) - An article on how to build a syllabus for a Native American History course with a lot of great citations.
+It's an interesting read in itself as well, and it echoes a lot of the points that Said makes in *Orientalism*.
+    * *Concerning the League : the Iroquois League tradition as dictated in Onondaga by John Arthur Gibson* - A translation of the founding document of the Iroquois Confederacy, which the Clapp library has a copy of at:
+      PM2076.C66 1992
+    * *The State of Native America: genocide, colonization, and resistance* - A collection of essays mostly by Native Americans, this seems like a good place to start.
+It's in the library at: E93.S77 1992
+    * *Fantasies of the Master Race* - Another essay collection but this time about portrayals of Native Americans in literature and film, so relevant to our work in some way.
+It's at: E98.E85 C48 1992
+    * *America in 1492: the world of the Indian peoples before the arrival of Columbus* - Another edited volume on pre-contact history, but has one section on colonization and apparently another on Native knowledge systems.
+It's at: E58.A526 1992

 ## Scholarly

 * [Colonialism and Modern Constructions of Race: A Preliminary Inquiry](https://digitalcommons.law.seattleu.edu/cgi/viewcontent.cgi?article=1501&context=faculty)